Wishlist for XMPP

 Quicksy is currently our best bet at onboarding the masses who don't use password managers, are prone to forgetting passwords, and consider adding contacts to be unnecessary labor.

 • Actually, we need to be able to create a Quicksy account from any client.
-Monocles Chat, for example, adds many oft-requested features to Conversations.
+Monocles Chat, for example, adds many oft-requested features to Conversations, and would be a good candidate to add Quicksy registration support to.

 2. Decentralized and private contact discovery that does not rely on phone numbers.